 You will usually walk through an archway detector.

-- you need to maintain the 2m distance as you walk through the archway.
-Remember to empty all loose or metal items into the trays
+You need to maintain social distancing as you walk through the archway.
+Remember to empty all loose or metal items into the trays before you walk through.

-- if an item is detected by the archway detector, an alert will sound
+If an item is detected by the archway detector:

-- if after three attempts, an alert still sounds, the security officer will have to use a hand-held detector to detect the item (see below)
+- if after three attempts, an alert still sounds, the security officer will use a hand-held detector to detect the item

 Use of hand-held detectors

 If an alert is still sounding after you have made three attempts to walk through the archway detector, court security officers will need to conduct a search with a hand-held detector.

 To carry out the search the security officer will need to come closer.
 The search will follow this process: